Apply for Accommodation (Housing)

 • Internet: included in the rent

 There is often a queue for student accommodation.
 To enter your name in that queue, you need to register with the housing companies.
-You can do this even before you are admitted to the university.
 The sooner you register in the queue, the better your chances of securing somewhere to live.

 If you are coming with family, contact the companies at least four months ahead of the start of the semester so that you can enquire specifically about housing for families.